compound-finance/comet/certora/README.md

 Returns the actual interest rate the borrowers should expect.
 The rate is a function of liquidity utilization and interest rate slope.

 ### getUtilization
-Returns the rate of the utilization, or the rate of efficiency in utilizing the liquidity
+Returns the rate of the utilization, or the rate of efficiency in utilizing the liquidity.

 ### getReserves
 Returns the amount of reserves left in the system.
 The protocol designates a part of the supplied liquidity and a part of the accumulated interest to the reserves.
 These reserves are then used in special cases, for example when the borrower fails to comply with the collateral obligations and the loan has to be liquidated.

 ### withdrawReserves
-Withdraws base token reserves remained, if called by the governor.
+Withdraws remaining base token reserves, if called by the governor.

 ### isBorrowCollateralized
-Recalculates the present value of the borrower's collateral and the present value of the borrowed amount , and compares it with the protocol's Collateralization policy.
+Recalculates the present value of the borrower's collateral and the present value of the borrowed amount then evaluates them with respect to the protocol's collateralization policy.

 ### isLiquidatable
-Recalculates the present value of the borrower's collateral and the present value of the borrowed amount , and compares it with the protocol's liquidation policy.
+Recalculates the present value of the borrower's collateral and the present value of the borrowed amount then evaluates them with respect to the protocol's liquidation policy.

 ### absorb
-if isLiquidatable = false , a user may call absorb, in which case the system will liquidate the loan and transfer the remaining collateral to the contract.
+Liquidates a loan and transfers the remaining collateral to the contract.
+A user may call absorb if `isLiquidatable = true`.

 ### buyCollateral
-A user may buy from the system the "absorbed" collateral by providing the appropriate amount of Base tokens.
+Allows a user to buy the "absorbed" collateral from the system by providing the appropriate amount of Base tokens.

 ### transferAsset
-User A can transfer his assets stored in the system to user B if those assets do not serve as collateral.
+Allows user A to transfer his assets stored in the system to user B so long as those assets do not serve as collateral.

 ### accrueInternal (internal function)
-An important function that updates the aggregated interest rates for suppliers and for the borrowers
+An important function that updates the aggregated interest rates for suppliers and for the borrowers.

 </br>

 ---

 ## Verified Contracts

-In order to have a better coverage of the system, and due to computational complexities that are arise in the process of verifying a complex system as Comet, some harness to the original contract were required.
+In order to have a better coverage of the system, and due to computational complexities that arise in the process of verifying a system as complex as Comet, some harnesses to the original contract were required.
-The harnesses contains additional or modified functionalities to the original contract.
+The harnesses contain additional or modified functionalities for the original contract.
-We've split our harness into several levels of modifications, which allows greater control in determining which rule is verified under which conditions and assumptions.
-All harnesses are inheriting from the original contract they aspire to modify.
+We've split our harnesses into several levels of modifications, which allows for greater control in determining which rule is verified under which conditions and assumptions.
+All harnesses inherit from the original contract they modify.

 </br>

-### CometHarnessGetters
+#### CometHarnessGetters
 A collection of getters that otherwise would be invisible to the SPEC file.

 </br>

-### CometHarnessWrappers
+#### CometHarnessWrappers
 A collection of functions that wrap the source code functions and data structures that otherwise would be invisible to the SPEC file. (for example : internal functions).

 </br>

-### CometHarness
+#### CometHarness
 A collection of summarizations and simplifications of methods and components of comet.
-Some summarization are safe approximation as important properties have been proven on the original code.
+Some summarizations are safe approximations as important properties have been proven on the original code.
 For example: replacing the extensively bitwise operation functions `isInAsset` with a simpler but semantically equivalent summarization.
 Since `isInAsset` have been proven to be correct with respect to a set of properties this simplification is a safe approximation.
 However some simplifications are under-approximation as they don't take into account all possible states of the contract.

 The following table describe which spec file runs on which harness contract and which setup spec, to give a better sense of the assumptions and simplifications that were used in the verification of these specific rules: